Linda MacNeil

-Linda MacNeil (born April 14, 1954) is an American abstract artist, sculptor, and jeweler.
+Linda MacNeil (born April 14, 1954) is an American metalsmith, jeweler, abstract artist, and sculptor.
 She works with glass and metal specializing in contemporary jewelry that combines metalwork with glass to create wearable sculpture.
 Her focus since 1975 has been sculptural objets d’art and jewelry, and she works in series.
 MacNeil’s jewelry is considered wearable sculpture and has been her main focus since 1996.